The Branes Behind Generalized Symmetry Operators: Acknowledgements

 \section{Acknowledgements}

-We thank M. Del Zotto, S. Nadir Meynet and R. Moscrop for helpful discussions.
+We thank M. Del Zotto, S. Nadir Meynet and R. Moscrop for helpful discussions, and I. Garcia Etxebarria for a helpful question on an earlier version of this paper.
 The work of JJH and ET is supported by DOE (HEP) Award DE-SC0013528.
 The work of MH and HYZ is supported by the Simons Foundation Collaboration grant \#724069 on ``Special Holonomy in Geometry, Analysis and Physics''.